Rainforest Foundation US is using blockchain technology to track, verify, and reward communities for protecting and regenerating forests.

 We use near real time satellite data to detect deforestation and forest cover, smartphone apps to track community level actions, and blockchain technology to issue smart contract payments to communities that have proven to protect or regenerate their forests.

-Regen Network has created a blockchain based direct payments system where local communities can interface for investors and donors.
+Regen Network has created a blockchain based direct payments system where local communities can interface with investors and donors.
 This immutable system ensures that donor payments get where they need to go, and anyone can track how much went where and when.
-Watch this one minute video to learn about how the system works.

 Using a user friendly interface, businesses, institutions, governments, and individual donors can now find and pay for verified and unalterable evidence of forest protection from data sourced directly from a community and satellites.